bitovi/academy/src/graphql/1-setting-up-apollo/setting-up-apollo.md

 ## PropertyOwner Entity

-Overall we want some baseline fields that represent what sort of information we may want to display from a property owner, but namely we want to setup a relationship between a property owner and a property.
+Overall we want some baseline fields that represent what sort of information we may want to display from a property owner, but namely we want to set up a relationship between a property owner and a property.
 We will accomplish this via the **properties** field.
 Like the renter folder, we are going to create a *schema, resolver, and dataSource* as well as a file to export our **typeDefs** and **resolvers** created for schema stitching.

 ### PropertyOwner Schema